 You need to understand what personal data and contact information you will receive from the pensions finder service to help you decide what data you will use to match members to their pension records – this is called ‘find data’.
-Paragraphs 34 to 37 of PDP data standards sets out what information you can expect to receive in a find request.
+Paragraphs 31 to 34 of PDP data standards sets out what information you can expect to receive in a find request.
 Speak to your ISP for more information about find data.

-You should have regard to the PDP’s data standard guidance, TPR’s compliance and enforcement policy and the PASA matching guidance when making your decision.
+You should have regard to the PDP’s data standard guidance, TPR’s compliance and enforcement policy and the PDWG matching guidance when making your decision.
 You may also find it helpful to discuss your matching criteria with your I S P. They may be able to provide tools to help you assess the quality of your data, which in turn, will help you decide on your matching criteria.

 If you have agreed with your A V C provider for them to send your A V C view data directly to dashboards on your behalf, you should establish a consistent approach to matching.

+Terminology around matching reflected the terms used in the Pension Dashboard Regulations 2022 – namely, positive match, match made, possible match and no match.
+On 5 March 2026, PDP confirmed what industry can expect to see displayed on the MHPD following user research.
+These new terms are reflected in this guide:

+Confirmed pensions (formerly ‘match made’) - these are those where a successful match has been made and the administering authority is able to supply all the view data immediately.

+Pending pensions - a pension shows as pending when it is been matched to the user, but the administering authority has not yet supplied all the required information.
+The user does not need to do anything, once the data arrives the pension automatically becomes confirmed.
+Authorities will usually send the missing information within 10 working days.

+Pensions that need action (formerly ‘possible match’) - pensions appear in “needs action” when either a possible match needs extra information, or the administering authority requires the user to contact them before sharing pension details.
+This is the only category where the user may need to act.
+They can try adding their national insurance number, and if that does not help, they must contact the authority using the details shown.
+A scam warning reminds users that they should make the first contact.
+Authorities must resolve these cases promptly and may see increased enquiries.

 You need to decide on your matching criteria for a:

-match

-maybe match.
+confirmed pension

+pension that needs action.

 You need to make sure the personal data you decide to use for matching is accurate and digitally accessible.
 Assessing the quality of your data is an integral part of the pensions dashboard project.